imry-ziv/redhat-rag-architecture/README.md

 1. Vector Store for Embeddings + Lightweight Metadata (e.g. Pinecone-based): stores semantic embeddings, supports semantic search \ retrieval using text embeddings.
 Performance is tuned for ANN vector search.
 To support source-oriented retrieval, partition vector store by namespace (docs, github, slack) and keep rich metadata.
 2. Index Metadata DB for authoritative, ground-truth registry of all chunks in vector store (e.g. small Redis store).
-3. BM25 index for keyword search (e.g. ElasticSearch, optional, but can help with…)
+3. BM25 index for keyword search (e.g. ElasticSearch)

 - TRADEOFF ALERT - Using namespace partitioning for different sources is easier to maintain and allows for source-targeted queries.
 The alternative is multiple stores, each maintained by a separate engine, which would make sense if there are great discrepancies in scale / compliance requirements for each source.
 I would opt for ease of maintenance here (unless we know something substantial about scale relations between sources).